IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 [View my project](https://budgetcalculator-thirdproject.herokuapp.com)

-This website was made as my second Milestone project at [Code Institute](https://codeinstitute.net/).
+This website was made as my third Milestone project at [Code Institute](https://codeinstitute.net/).
 The main goal was to create full stack web application and follow the newest UX/UI principles and create different layers thereby as a user I can store/modify and reach data from remote database.
 The idea was to create a budget calculator and with its help we can handle our financial more consciously.